Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Preliminaries

-In this section we discuss and summarize popular risk measures in finance such as Value at Risk (VaR), Conditional VaR (CVaR), and conditional drawdown at risk (CDaR).
-Definitions of CDaR, and related properties of drawdown are following \cite{Uryasev1}.
+In this subsection, we discuss and summarize popular tail risk measures in finance such as Value at Risk (VaR), Conditional VaR (CVaR), and conditional drawdown-at-risk (CDaR).
+Definitions of CDaR, and related properties of drawdown are following \mbox{\citeauthor{Uryasev2} (\citeyear{Uryasev2}, \citeyear{Uryasev1})}.

 Consider a probability space $(\Omega, \mathcal F_\infty, \P)$ and a portfolio with $N$ assets.
-Suppose that $P_n$ is a stochastic process of price for the $n$-th asset in the portfolio on the space
+Suppose that $P_n$ is a stochastic process of a price for the $n$-th asset in the portfolio on the space